 The Life Of Ted Bundy

 Theodore Robert Bundy was born in November 1946 and his ability to charm and engage socially and academically while equally being capable of cruel and brutal crimes against women has earned him particular attention.
 Operating within the 1970’s, Ted Bundy changed his appearance easily and efficiently, he planned and researched his crime scenes before carrying out his murders and rarely left forensic evidence behind.

-Bundy would use his appearance and friendly demeanour to lure his victims by pretending he was unwell or had an injury.
+Bundy would use his appearance and friendly demeanor to lure his victims by pretending he was unwell or had an injury.
 Feeling sorry for this handsome charming stranger, unsuspecting women would walk straight into his trap.
-In other instances he would pick an apartment, break in and murder the occupants while they slept.
+In other instances, he would pick an apartment, break in and murder the occupants while they slept.